WilCrofter/DBNUpperBound.jl/README.md

 ### TODO:

-* Generalize `Φ` to take complex arguments with restricted imaginary parts.
 * Unit tests for ξ, Ξ, and for H0 against Ht(0.0, ⋅).
 * Expand docs to include optional parameters.